atata-framework/atata.io/components/content.md

 Represents any HTML element containing content.
-By default is being searched by the label (if is declared in the class inherited from `TableRow`, then by column header).
+Default search is performed by the label (if is declared in the class inherited from `TableRow`, then by column header).